Avant-garde music: Popular music

 Popular music, by definition, is designed for mass appeal.
 The 1960s saw a wave of avant-garde experimentation in jazz, represented by artists such as Ornette Coleman, Sun Ra, Albert Ayler, Archie Shepp, John Coltrane and Miles Davis.
-In the rock music of the 1970s, the "art" descriptor was generally understood to mean "aggressively avant-garde" or "pretentiously progressive".
+In the rock music of the 1970s, the "art" descriptor was generally understood to mean "aggressively avant-garde" or "pretentiously progressive."
 Post-punk artists from the late 1970s rejected traditional rock sensibilities in favor of an avant-garde aesthetic.
-In 1988 the writer Greg Tate described hip hop music as "the only avant-garde around, still delivering the shock of the new."
+In 1988, the writer Greg Tate described hip hop music as "the only avant-garde around, still delivering the shock of the new."
+The Beatles song Revolution 9 is one of the most popular examples of avant-garde music inspired pieces in popular music records.
+The song is the penultimate track to their 1968 album The Beatles (also known as The White Album).